Things you should know before buying an animal from a pet shop

 Pet shop registration

-A person must not operate a pet shop on a premises which is not registered with the Council.
-Before you buy an animal from a pet shop, check that the shop is registered with the Council of the municipal district in which the business is conducted.
+A person must not operate a pet shop on a premises which is not registered with the council.
+Before you buy an animal from a pet shop, check that the shop is registered with the council of the municipal district in which the business is conducted.

 All animals offered for sale must be weaned and fully self sufﬁcient.
 Minimum age of animals for sale must be:

-- 8 weeks for dogs and cats
+- 8 weeks for dogs sourced from a registered pound or shelter

 - 5 weeks for rabbits

-- 4 weeks for Guinea Pigs
+- 4 weeks for guinea pigs

-- 3 weeks for mice
+- 3 weeks for mice.

 Juvenile birds must be self sufﬁcient and should be fully feathered (moult permitting).
 Unweaned animals must not be on the shop premises.